markuswallen/dustbin-pictures/README.md

 ## Welcome to Dustbin Pictures

-Go to our YouTube channel to see our movies: (ttps://www.youtube.com/user/DustbinPictures
+Go to our [YouTube channel](https://www.youtube.com/user/DustbinPictures) to see our movies.